Chatham Islands Council

-The Chatham Islands Council is the local government authority for the Chatham Islands in New Zealand.
-The council has many of the functions, duties and powers of a district council and of a regional council, making it in effect a unitary authority with slightly fewer responsibilities than other unitary authorities.
+Chatham Islands Council (abbr.
+CIC) is the territorial authority for the Chatham Islands in New Zealand.
+It serves as the territory's local government.
+The current entity has existed since 1995, prior to which the Chatham Islands County Council was the local authority.

+The governing body of the council has 8 councillors and is chaired by the mayor of Chatham Islands (currently Greg Horler since October 2025).

 History

+Predecessors

-The Chatham Islands was incorporated into the Colony of New Zealand by the British in 1842.
-The first local government set up on the islands was the Chatham Islands Māori Council in 1900.
+The Chatham Islands were incorporated into the Colony of New Zealand by the British in 1842.
+The first local government set up in the islands was the Chatham Islands Māori Council in 1900.

 Chatham Islands County was established in 1901, though the Chatham Islands County Council was not established until 1926.

+Reform

-Succeeding the county council, the Chatham Islands Council was established by the Chatham Islands Council Act 1995 (Statute No 041, Commenced: 1 November 1995) to administer the Chatham Islands and the adjoining sea, known as the "Chatham Islands Territory".
+Succeeding the county council, the Chatham Islands Council was established on 1 November 1995 by the Chatham Islands Council Act 1995.
+The council's purpose is to administer the Chatham Islands and the adjoining sea, known as the "Chatham Islands Territory".

+Governing body

+Mayor

+One mayor is elected at-large; they chair meetings of the governing body and act as the head of local government in the territory.

+Current composition

+The current members of the governing body of council are: